Chris Carter (linebacker)

-Christopher Darnell Carter (born April 6, 1989) is a former American football outside linebacker.
-He was drafted by the Pittsburgh Steelers in the fifth round of the 2011 NFL Draft and played college football at Fresno State.
-After playing seven seasons in the National Football League (NFL), Carter became a business strategist, youth foundation director, and motivational speaker.
+Christopher Darnell Carter (born April 6, 1989) is an American former professional football player who was a linebacker for seven seasons in the National Football League (NFL).
+He was selected by the Pittsburgh Steelers in the fifth round of the 2011 NFL draft and played college football for the Fresno State Bulldogs.

-High school career
+Early life

 Carter played high school football at Henry Kaiser High School in Fontana, California, where he was teammates with former Tampa Bay Buccaneers wide receiver Shawn Moore.
-During his high school years his honors included: All-State Third-team; Academic All-State; induction into the San Bernardino Hall of Fame; League Defensive Most Valuable Player; and named to the All-California Interscholastic Federation all-county and all-area team.
+During his high school years, his honors included: All-State Third-team; Academic All-State; induction into the San Bernardino Hall of Fame; League Defensive Most Valuable Player; and named to the All-California Interscholastic Federation all-county and all-area team.

 College career

-Carter played college football at Fresno State earning First-team All-Conference player honors three times and Defensive MVP of the Western Athletic Conference honors and, importantly, a BA Communications degree.
+Carter played college football for the Fresno State Bulldogs earning First-team All-Conference player honors three times and Defensive MVP of the Western Athletic Conference honors and, importantly, a BA Communications degree.

 Professional career

 Pittsburgh Steelers

-He was selected by the Pittsburgh Steelers in the fifth round of the 2011 NFL Draft.
+Carter was selected by the Pittsburgh Steelers in the fifth round of the 2011 NFL draft with the 162nd overall pick.
 He was released on August 30, 2014.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 Carter signed with the Indianapolis Colts on September 9, 2014.
 Carter was waived by the Colts on October 8, 2014.